The 5 Best Speakers for Church Sanctuary

 • Lightweight and easy to carry

-• Works well with a subwoofer or two
+• It works well with a subwoofer or two

 • A single elevated speaker can produce quality sound for a 20×60-foot walled yard with enough sound reinforcement